bradchristie/taminations-flutter/assets/a1/split_square_chain_thru.md

 Timing: 12

 From a Static Square, or T-Bone.
-(From a Static Square, those designated step forward, to form two side-by-side T-bones.):
+(From a static square, those designated step forward, to form two side-by-side T-bones.):
 ***Those facing Right [Pull By](../ms/pull_by.md)***,
 ***[Quarter In](quarter_in.md)*** (to face those